-Aviation Australia set to deliver Victorian State Government approved aircraft maintenance engineering training in 2018
+Aviation Australia set to deliver approved aircraft maintenance engineering training in Victoria

-Aviation Australia has been approved to continue delivering nationally recognised aircraft maintenance training in Victoria, with the assistance of Victorian State Government funding.
+Aviation Australia will continue delivering nationally recognised aircraft maintenance training in Victoria.

 The Victorian based training will operate out of Aviation Australia’s current facility in Essendon Fields.
 Plans to grow the campus to include instructor-led training for block-release apprentices, on-site practical assessment activities of apprentices and upskilling of already qualified aircraft maintenance engineers is currently underway.